-One of my favourite instruments has always been that most flexible member of the woodwind family; the clarinet.
+One of my favorite instruments has always been that most flexible member of the woodwind family; the clarinet.
 It’s equally at home playing Classical music, Jazz or pretty much any genre of music it’s presented with.
 I began learning the instrument over four decades ago and have enjoyed playing many of the pieces I am going to discuss below.

 What I am aiming to provide in this article is a guide to what I consider to be amongst the best of the huge variety of Concerti written for the instrument over the past three hundred years.
 There may be many omitted but I hope it at least serves as a useful starting point for anyone with a passion for great music.

-The Concerti are not considered in a chronological order but from A – Z with reference to performances on Youtube that you can follow up and enjoy
+The Concerti are not considered in chronological order but from A – Z with reference to performances on Youtube that you can follow up and enjoy

 - Arnold, Malcolm (1921 –2006) Concertos No.1 and No. 2

 The first of these fine works (Op.20), was written in 1948 and dedicated to an outstanding player of the time, Frederick Thurston.
-The work is in three movements titled: Allegro; Andante con moto and Molto Allegro con Fuoco.
+The result is in three movements titled: Allegro; Andante con moto and Molto Allegro con Fuoco.
 This first Concerto carries all the hallmarks of Arnold’s works with a great sense of drama and a passing glance at the world of jazz and blues.
 It is scored for Clarinet and Strings with a duration of around 18 minutes.

 2. Bärmann, Karl (1811 – 1885) Concerto Militaire (Op.6)